Parsl/parsl/docs/userguide/mpi_apps.rst

     from parsl.providers import PBSProProvider
     # The high throughput executor is for scaling to HPC systems:
     from parsl.executors import HighThroughputExecutor
-    # You can use the MPI launcher, but may want the Gnu Parallel launcher, see below
-    from parsl.launchers import MpiExecLauncher, GnuParallelLauncher, SimpleLauncher
     # address_by_interface is needed for the HighThroughputExecutor:
     from parsl.addresses import address_by_interface
     # For checkpointing: